-For measurements in unidirectional flows with thin fast-responding Clark-type microelectrodes that can be positioned at the edge of the ADV's measuring volume, the temporal misalignment usually has insignificant effects on the flux estimate (Berg et al., 2013).
-Inspection of the cumulative co-spectrum between the vertical velocity and the oxygen concentration can confirm or reject this on a case-by-case basis (Lorrai et al., 2010; Berg et al., 2013).
-In situations when the misalignment does affect the calculated eddy flux, a straight-forward correction has been adapted from atmospheric boundary layer research, in which the oxygen data are successively shifted in time relative to the velocity data in order to find the maximum numeric flux, or cross-correlation 10 (Fan et al., 1990; McGinnis et al., 2008; Lorrai et al., 2010).
-Figure 1 shows an example of this correction based on data measured in a river with a unidirectional flow of $\sim 16 \text{ cm s}^{-1}$ using a new dual oxygen-temperature sensor with a 1 cm tip diameter (Berg et al., 2015) positioned 1.5 cm downstream from the ADV's measuring volume (edge to edge).
-15
+For measurements in unidirectional flows with thin fast-responding Clark-type microelectrodes ( $t{90\%} < 0.3 \,\mathrm{s}$ ) that can be positioned at the edge of the ADV's measuring volume, the temporal misalignment usually has insignificant effects on the flux estimate (Berg et al., 2013).
+Inspection of the cumulative co-spectrum between the vertical velocity and the oxygen concentration can confirm or reject this on a caseby-case basis.
+Specifically, a correction is unnecessary in the absence of a local extremum in the co-spectrum near 1 Hz (Berg et al., 2013).
+In situations when the misalignment does affect the calculated eddy flux, a straightforward correction has been adapted from atmospheric boundary layer research, in which the oxygen data are successively shifted in time relative to the velocity data in order to find the maximum numeric flux, or cross-correlation (Fan et al., 1990; McGinnis et al., 2008; Lorrai et al., 2010).
+Figure 1 shows an example of this correction applied to data measured in a river with a unidirectional flow of $\sim 16\,\mathrm{cm\,s^{-1}}$ and using a new dual oxygen-temperature sensor.
+This sensor has a 1 cm tip diameter and a response time $(t{90\%})$ for oxygen of 0.51 s, which was measured by inserting it from air into a water bath (Berg et al., 2015).
+The center of the sensor was positioned $\sim$ 2.5 cm downstream from the center of the ADV's measuring volume.